AashitaK/AashitaK.github.io/_posts/2017-05-19-Github-Pages.md

 * Include a comment section, like I am using disqus for this blog.
 * Set up a custom domain
 * Customize your website using Jekyll themes.

+Any questions, comments and/or suggestions for future blogs are welcome!